What To Do If You Get Your Period On Your Wedding Day—From Brides Who’ve Been There

 Talk to Your Doc About Manipulating Your Cycle

 “‘Menstrual manipulation,’ as it is called, involves adjusting the menstrual cycle by taking hormonal contraceptives,’ Gaither says.
 “The most common methodology involves taking oral contraceptive pills continuously without the placebo days.
-There are also an extended cycle birth control pills, like Seasonique or Seasonale, both of which are designed to allow menstruation every three months.”
+There are also an extended cycle birth control pills, which are designed to allow menstruation every three months.”
 The National Women's Health Network says it’s as safe to skip a period as it is to have a regular menstrual cycle, but it’s always best to check with a doctor first.

 Some women use the birth control technique to stave off their flow before their wedding, and some actually schedule their weddings around their time of the month.